xescuder/xescuder-personalsite/src/content/welcome.md

 draft: false
 ---

-👋 Welcome, it's great to start this new blog.
+👋 Welcome, it's great to start this blog.

 This blog is intended to show the best experiences in using software engineering and testing.
 Also I've a common need to create a resources library and references.